All Episodes

 It's like this country's been on autopilot from George W. Bush ever since 2001.

-They haven't been able to stop anything, and finally, finally, we're gonna stop it.
+They haven't been able to stop anything.

 Mrs. Clinton detailing everything that's gone wrong, including the last seven years, never once mentioning that they have been running the show the whole time.